salesforce/design-system-react/CONTRIBUTING.md

 - <a name="all-text-can-be-internationalized" href="#all-text-can-be-internationalized">#</a> Any text the user can read (including text for screenreaders) should be able to be set via a prop for internationalization purposes. _Within the component, do not concatenate strings._ This assumes that you know the word order of all languages.
 Strings should be passed into props in their entirety.

-- <a name="group-assistive-text" href="#group-assistive-text">#</a> All assistive text for accessibility should be grouped in an object and passed in with an `assistiveText` prop.
+- <a name="group-assistive-text-and-labels" href="#group-assistive-text-and-labels">#</a> All assistive text for accessibility and visible text should be grouped in an object and passed in with a prop, `assistiveText` and `labels` respectively.
+This will allow consuming developers to easily find and map text to localize it.

 - <a name="different-react-component-hierarchy" href="#different-react-component-hierarchy">#</a> React component hierarchy doesn't always mean HTML tag hierarchy.
 Sometimes children become the wrapping component.